AviAtulMakkar/BITSCTF/Reverse/gcc(Ghost complier)/writeup.md

 4. Wipes the 64-byte payload in memory using `memset(..., 0, 0x40)`.
 5. Overwrites the original executable on the disk with this wiped version.

-Because executing the file permanently destroys the embedded flag, writing a C payload to print `flag.txt` is a distraction.
-The challenge must be solved entirely offline using static analysis against a fresh, un-run binary.
+Because executing the file permanently destroys the embedded flag, the challenge must be solved entirely offline using static analysis against a fresh, un-run binary.

 ## Solution Approach

 ### Strategy: Static Analysis + Custom Offline Decryption

-Since the binary self-modifies, we must extract a pristine copy from `chall.zip` and reverse engineer the encryption logic using a decompiler (like Ghidra):
+Since the binary self-modifies, we must extract a pristine copy from `chall.zip` and reverse engineer the encryption logic:

-1. **Locate the Payload (`FUN_00101349`):** The binary searches itself for an 8-byte magic header (`9A A5 22 E8 1E FA 91 90`) to find the exact offset of the 64-byte encrypted flag.
+1. **Locate the Payload:** The binary searches itself for an 8-byte magic header (`9A A5 22 E8 1E FA 91 90`) to find the exact offset of the 64-byte encrypted flag.
-2. **Generate the Key (`FUN_001014b5`):** The binary calculates a 64-bit master key by reading its own file byte-by-byte.
-It uses the well-known FNV-1a hashing algorithm (identified by the prime `0x100000001b3` and offset `0xcbf29ce484222325`), intentionally skipping the 64-byte payload during the calculation.
-The final hash is XORed with the constant `0xcafebabe00000000`.
+2. **Generate the Key:** The binary calculates a 64-bit master key by reading its own file byte-by-byte.
+It uses the FNV-1a hashing algorithm (identified by the prime `0x100000001b3` and offset `0xcbf29ce484222325`), intentionally skipping the 64-byte payload during calculation.
+The final hash is XORed with `0xcafebabe00000000`.
-3. **Decrypt the Flag (`FUN_00101583`):** The algorithm loops through the payload, XORing each encrypted byte with the lowest byte of the 64-bit master key.
+3. **Decrypt the Flag:** The algorithm loops through the payload, XORing each encrypted byte with the lowest byte of the master key.
 After each byte, the 64-bit key is rotated right by 1 bit.

-We can emulate this exact logic in a Python script to calculate the file's hash, generate the key, and decrypt the payload without ever executing the trap.

 ### Solver Code

-See `solve.py` for the complete implementation.
-Key techniques:
-- Reading the binary in `rb` mode to avoid execution.
-- Implementing the 64-bit FNV-1a hash while bypassing the target offset.
-- Bitwise ROR (Rotate Right) implementation for the 64-bit master key state.
+We can emulate this logic in Python to calculate the file's hash, generate the key, and decrypt the payload offline.
+Save this as `solve.py` and run it in the same directory as a fresh `ghost_compiler` binary.

 ```python
 def solve():